heidibaum/heidibaum.github.io/about.md

 ## What is ManyBabies?

-The **ManyBabies** project was [born](https://babieslearninglanguage.blogspot.com/2015/12/the-manybabies-project.html) committed to Open Science and to collaborative research practices that allow teams to test hypotheses about infant development that individual labs could perhaps never adequately test. <br>
+The **ManyBabies** project was born in 2015 committed to Open Science and to collaborative research practices that allow teams to test hypotheses about infant development that individual labs could perhaps never adequately test.
+You can read a blog post about the origins of MB [here](https://babieslearninglanguage.blogspot.com/2015/12/the-manybabies-project.html).<br>

 **MB's** collaborative nature implies that all project decisions (e.g., research question, study design, stimulus creation, piloting, data collection, analysis, interpretation of the findings, and writing) are made using a consensus-based approach. <br>

 We strive for an environment of trust and equality that can engage researchers from a broad spectrum of backgrounds.
-To learn more about **MB's** vision for the role of large-scale collaborations, see [Frank et al. (2017)](https://psyarxiv.com/27b43/) and [Byers-Heinlein et al. (2020)](https://psyarxiv.com/dmhk2/).
+To learn more about **MB's** vision for the role of large-scale collaborations, see [*Frank et al. (2017)*](https://psyarxiv.com/27b43/) and [*Byers-Heinlein et al. (2020)*](https://psyarxiv.com/dmhk2/).

 ***

 ## Code of Conduct
-All **MB** contributors are expected to abide by our [Code of Conduct]({{site.baseurl}}/code_conduct/).
+All **MB** contributors are expected to abide by our [**Code of Conduct**]({{site.baseurl}}/code_conduct/).
 Please read the Code of Conduct for a full description of our pledge, standards, responsibilities, and scope.

 ***